Dolibarr/dolibarr/SECURITY.md

 Any type of denial of service attacks is strictly forbidden, as well as any interference with network equipment and Dolibarr infrastructure.

 We recommand to install Dolibarr ERP CRM on you own server (as most Open Source software, download and use is free: https://www.dolibarr.org/download) to get access on every side of application.

+### User Agent

+If you try to find bug on Dolibarr, we recommend to append to your user-agent header the following value: '-BugHunting-dolibarr'.

+### Account access

+You can install the web application yourself on your on platform so you get full access.
+Download the zip of the files to put into your own web server virtual host from https://www.dolibarr.org/download

 ## Eligibility and Responsible Disclosure